CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 ### Checking objects

+We saw earlier that objects, like arrays, are reference types.
+That means that comparing two objects with `===` will only evalute to `true` if they are references to the same objects in memory.
+Two objects which happen to have the same properties, but are not in the same memory, will compare `false` using `===`.

 In our test, `parseQueryString` returns a reference to an empty object.
 So `currentOutput` is assigned this reference.
 But `targetOutput` is assigned a reference to a **different object**.

 If we perform the check with the `toBe` matcher we get a message back from Jest: